chricro/notes/ai/llm/index.md

 Among popular models in 2023, we can find:

-LLaMa series (2023-02), up to 65B parameters and 2,048 context-window.
-3 modifications compared to the original transformer architecture (RMSNorm for pre-normalization; rotary embeddings; SwiGLU activation function).
-Then the LLaMa2 series (2023-07) up to 70B and 4,096 context-window focused on optimizing dialogue use case.
-As a comparison, GPT4 (2023-03) has 1,760B parameters and 8,192 and 32,768 context-window.
-GPT4 generated data are often use to fine-tune other models, such as Orca2 (a descendant of LLaMa2 developed by Microsoft in 2023) which trains LLaMa2 base models on high-quality synthetic data from GPT-4.
+The LLaMa series, released in February 2023, features models with up to 65 billion parameters and a 2,048 token context window.
+It introduces three modifications to the traditional transformer architecture: RMSNorm for pre-normalization, rotary embeddings, and the SwiGLU activation function.
+The subsequent LLaMa2 series, launched in July 2023, scales up to 70 billion parameters and a 4,096 token context window, specifically optimizing for dialogue applications.

+For comparison, GPT-4, released in March 2023, has 1,760 billion parameters with context windows of 8,192 and 32,768 tokens.
+The data generated by GPT-4 is often used to fine-tune other models.
+An example is Orca2, a derivative of LLaMa2 developed by Microsoft in 2023, which trains LLaMa2 base models on high-quality synthetic data produced by GPT-4.

 See the [LLM index](https://sapling.ai/llm/index?WT.mc_id=academic-105485-koreyst) for more model comparison